Begins April 10, 2023

 In the event that this course has to be canceled, we will notify you within 48 hours.
 We will provide an alternative course date.

-Should you decide that any of these courses are not for you, you may cancel with a full refund by the first week of the course.
+Should you decide that you can no longer participate in the course, you may cancel with a full refund before the start of the course.

 50% Complete